brunoerg/brunoerg.github.io/_posts/2026-01-22-gocoin-consensus-bug.md

 --------------------------------------

 Thanks Piotr Narewski for responding to my report and fixing the bug so quickly.
+Also, he told me to go ahead and disclosure it.